Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-09.md

 If you are done with the current challenges (stack view, list, and detail view) you can try these challenges:

-- Display the animal features using `FlatList` in the detail screen.
+- Display the animal breed name using `FlatList` in a list view.
+Display the animal features in a detail view.
+Use a stack navigator with the list view as the root view.
 - Customize the styles of the app.
 - Display the Average rating for each breed in the title bar next to the breed name.
-- Add another level.
-Start with a FlatList that displays: "Cats" and "Dogs".
-Tapping one of these two cells displays a new screen with the stack navigator that is a list of all breeds (either cats or dogs.)
-Tapping on a breed displays details about the breed.
-I would look forward to creating an app that could handle any number of pet types!

 ## Additional Resources